erinhmclark/srs-distribution/README.md

 The first are of course to have an account and create a sheet, and the rest of the process is explained in detail in the [documentation](https://docs.gspread.org/en/latest/oauth2.html).
 Note that as this is a bot, the authentication method will be via Service Account.
+If you are already familiar with the process, then just follow the Quickstart section below!

 ### Quickstart